brendony/brendony.github.io/_posts/2020-09-17-swim-meet-software.md

   - anvil.works
 ---

-## TL;DR

-I built a WebApp in [Anvil](https://anvil.works).
+*TL;DR* &mdash; I built a WebApp in [Anvil](https://anvil.works).
 It's a full-stack development solution entirely in Python, and it's perfect for hobby projects (and anything that depends on development velocity).

 # Just keep swimming